scholarslab/makerwiki/projects.md

 * Your name
 * Some contact info (email, phone #, etc.)
 * Level of Completion (in progress? complete?)
 * The Goal!
+(A finished product?
+A basic protoype?)
 * What technologies you used to accomplish your project (3D Printing, Arduino, etc.)
 * Are you seeking help on the project if it is ongoing?

 ### Fill in the details!
+Tell a story with your project.
+What was your inspiration?
+Did it turn out the way you expected?
+What mistakes did you learn along the way?